This accessibility statement applies to the Skills for Learning website at https://libguides.leedsbeckett.ac.uk/skills-for-learning/.

 WCAG 2.2 was published on 5 October 2023 and added six new criteria for compliance at level AA.
 We assessed the Skills for Learning website against the new criteria and updated this statement and our internal accessibility guidance accordingly.
 The provider of our website system is also planning upcoming changes to its appearance.
 Once these have happened we will look to carry out a full audit against all WCAG 2.2 criteria on a sample of pages.

-This website was tested during August 2020, when all pages and content on the site at the time were checked.
-Content which was found to have accessibility issues was re-tested in March 2021.
-All FAQs on the Skills for Learning site were also tested during March 2021.
+This website was last tested during August 2024.
 Testing was carried out by an individual member of Leeds Beckett University Library staff with advice and input from colleagues.

-Content was tested manually for conformance with WCAG 2.1 Level AA.
-The Gov.uk detailed checklist was used for testing, supported by guidance notes compiled from various sources including Understanding WCAG 2.1, and tools such as a screen reader (JAWS 2018), Colour Contrast Analyser, WAVE Evaluation Tool, ATbar and a Line Height Adjuster Google Chrome extension.
-Testing was carried out using a Windows PC, Android mobile device or iPhone, as appropriate.
+Content was tested manually for conformance with WCAG 2.2 Level AA.
+The Gov.uk detailed checklist was used for testing, supported by guidance notes compiled from various sources including Understanding WCAG 2.2, and tools such as Colour Contrast Checker, Axe and WAVE Evaluation Tool.
+Testing was carried out using a Windows PC (Chrome or Edge browser) or a mobile device as appropriate.

 We carry out regular ongoing sample checking of website content and FAQs to help us identify and resolve any accessibility issues.